 Check price on Amazon →

-The Optoma UHD55 is the value champion of the bracket — a genuine 4K UHD image for around $1,499.
-Its 0.47-inch DLP chip with XPR pixel-shifting delivers the full 8.3-million-pixel image, and at 3,600 lumens it is the brightest DLP pick here, easy to watch in a living room with some ambient light or for daytime sports.
-It adds a smart platform with app control and a low-lag gaming mode at 1080p/240Hz, so it doubles as a responsive gaming display.
+The Optoma UHD38x is the value champion of the bracket — a genuine 4K UHD image for around $1,199-1,399, and the current-production successor to the now-discontinued UHD55.
+Its 0.47-inch DLP chip with XPR pixel-shifting delivers the full 8.3-million-pixel image, and at 4,000 ANSI lumens it is the brightest DLP pick here, easy to watch in a living room with some ambient light or for daytime sports.
+Its 240Hz refresh rate and sub-5ms input lag at 1080p make it a genuinely responsive gaming display, not just a movie projector with a gaming mode bolted on.
 You give up the wider color gamut and lamp-free engine of the pricier LED models, but as a bright, sharp 4K picture for the money it is the easiest recommendation for buyers who want maximum resolution and brightness per dollar.
 It sits a step above our best projector under $1000 picks and just below the flagship 4K field.

 4. BenQ TK700STi — Best for Gaming